-Objective assessments are also needed as the physical examination alone may not indicate the severity of the exacerbation.^{670,671} However, patients, and not their laboratory values, should be the focus of treatment.
+Objective assessments are also needed as the physical examination alone may not indicate the severity of the exacerbation.
+49,750 However, patients, and not their laboratory values, should be the focus of treatment.

-- Measurement of lung function: this is strongly recommended.
+Measurement of lung function: this is strongly recommended.
 If possible, and without unduly delaying treatment, PEF or FEV1 should be recorded before treatment is initiated, although spirometry may not be possible in children with acute asthma.
-Lung function should be monitored at one hour and at intervals until a clear response to treatment has occurred or a plateau is reached. - Oxygen saturation: this should be closely monitored, preferably by pulse oximetry.
-In children, oxygen saturation is normally ≥95% when breathing room air at sea level, and saturation <92% is a predictor of the need for hospitalization (Evidence C).672 Saturation levels <90% in children or adults signal the need for aggressive therapy.
+Lung function should be monitored at one hour and at intervals until a clear response to treatment has occurred or a plateau is reached.

+Oxygen saturation: this should be closely monitored, preferably by pulse oximetry.
+In children, oxygen saturation is normally ≥95% when breathing room air at sea level, and saturation <92% is a predictor of the need for hospitalization (Evidence C).751 Saturation levels <90% in children or adults signal the need for aggressive therapy.
 Subject to clinical urgency, saturation should be assessed before oxygen is commenced, or 5 minutes after oxygen is removed or when saturation stabilizes.
-The FDA has issued a safety communication alerting healthcare professionals to the fact that, under conditions of hypoxemia, oxygen saturation may be over-estimated by pulse oximeters in people with dark skin color.654 - Arterial blood gas measurements are not routinely required:673 They should be considered for patients with PEF or FEV1 <50% predicted,674 or for those who do not respond to initial treatment or are deteriorating.
+Of concern, under conditions of hypoxemia, oxygen saturation may be over-estimated by pulse oximeters in people with dark skin color.728

+Arterial blood gas measurements are not routinely required:752 They should be considered for patients with PEF or FEV1 <50% predicted,753 or for those who do not respond to initial treatment or are deteriorating.
 Supplemental controlled oxygen should be continued while blood gases are obtained.
 During an asthma exacerbation PaCO2 is often below normal (<40 mmHg).
 Fatigue and somnolence suggest that pCO2 may be increasing and airway intervention may be needed.
-PaO2<60 mmHg (8 kPa) and normal or increased PaCO2 (especially >45 mmHg, 6 kPa) indicate respiratory failure. - Chest X-ray (CXR) is not routinely recommended: In adults, CXR should be considered if a complicating or alternative cardiopulmonary process is suspected (especially in older patients), or for patients who are not responding to treatment where a pneumothorax may be difficult to diagnose clinically.675 Similarly, in children, routine CXR is not recommended unless there are physical signs suggestive of pneumothorax, parenchymal disease or an inhaled foreign body.
-Features associated with positive CXR findings in children include fever, no family history of asthma, and localized lung examination findings.676
+PaO2<60 mmHg (8 kPa) and normal or increased PaCO2 (especially >45 mmHg, 6 kPa) indicate respiratory failure.

+Chest X-ray is not routinely recommended: In adults, chest X-ray should be considered if a complicating or alternative cardiopulmonary process is suspected (especially in older patients), or for patients who are not responding to treatment where a pneumothorax may be difficult to diagnose clinically.
+Similarly, in children, routine check X-ray is not recommended unless there are physical signs suggestive of pneumothorax, parenchymal disease or an inhaled foreign body.
+Features associated with positive chest X-ray findings in children include fever, no family history of asthma, and localized lung examination findings.